hal0zer0/elementals/README.md

 Once completed, the new card is saved under the user's profile and can be reviewed (soon edited) from there.

 ![Example of created cards with automatically assigned costs](examples/constructs.png)

+# Status
+ECCE is still in early stages of development.
+Both the rules and and creation engine are subject to heavy change while the design is finalized.